LLM Visibility

 4. AI visibility tracking

-Serplok specializes here, monitoring citations across ChatGPT, Gemini, Perplexity, and Google AI Overviews, plus prompt rankings and competitor share of voice.
+Serplok specialises here, monitoring citations across ChatGPT, Gemini, Perplexity, and Google AI Overviews, plus prompt rankings and competitor share of voice.

 This layer is becoming increasingly important as discovery expands beyond traditional SERPs.